-We spoke to Synchronicity Earth’s Conservation Director, Simon Stuart, to get his thoughts on the Summit in London and how the positive momentum it generated can be sustained and built upon over the next months and years.
+We spoke to Synchronicity Earth’s Director of Strategic Conservation , Simon Stuart, to get his thoughts on the Summit in London and how the positive momentum it generated can be sustained and built upon over the next months and years.

 Q: What were the highlights of the summit for you?

 A: It’s hard to know where to start.
 I think it’s great to see how many people were there, there was a great buzz of interest throughout.
 I wasn’t able to go to one of the plenaries but those I did go to were very good.

 It was good to see that people generally were in no doubt as to the intrinsic value of nature but were also very open to working with communities and embracing economic values as well, where they help, but also challenging them when they’re destructive.
 I didn’t feel it was at all narrow-minded in that sense, and nor did there seem to be any blind optimism without evidence.

 There was a really broad range of approaches and topics – very varied.
 I guess if there are any regrets, it’s that you come away wishing you could have gone to more of the sessions, but that’s just the nature of these things.